anvlkv/absqra/examples/EXAMPLES.md

 - Hobbies
 - Values

-It should ask the user to feel in data once for themselves.
+It should ask the user to fill in data once for themselves.

 It should collect additional data about the volunteer: